-Shih Tzus are one of the most beloved companion dogs due to their affectionate personality, adorable appearance, and manageable size.
-However, owning a Shih Tzu comes with responsibilities that some pet owners may unintentionally overlook.
-From improper grooming habits to inadequate training, these mistakes can impact your pup’s health and happiness.
+Shih Tzus are among the most beloved companion dogs due to their affectionate personality, adorable appearance, and manageable size.
+However, owning a Shih Tzu has responsibilities that some pet owners may unintentionally overlook.
+These mistakes can impact your pup’s health and happiness, from improper grooming habits to inadequate training.

 The Mistake: